Our volunteers stopped dozens of bad gun bills in 2022 so far

 Summary

-South Dakota has the fourth weakest gun laws in the country and experiences a rate of gun violence above the national average.
+South Dakota has weak gun laws and experiences a rate of gun violence above the national average.

 Idaho